Netlia/documentation/DeviceComunication/DeviceComunication.md

 | 3rd bit           | Not used    |
 | 4th bit - 7th bit | Not used    |

-By default, the byte is set to 10100000 - both flashing and beeping are enabled during Event start.
+By default, the byte is set to 0x05, that is 00000101 - both flashing and beeping are enabled during Event start.

 ##### Turning LoRa ADR on/off